Skip to content

 If you have high-interest credit card debt, paying it off is one of the best investments you can make with your tax refund.
 It’s a major step towards financial freedom.

-Making only the minimum monthly payment on your credit cards can cost you hundreds to thousands of dollars over time, and you may feel like you’re spinning your wheels but not getting anywhere.
-To really dig yourself out of credit card debt you have to make more than the minimum monthly payment.
-A lump sum from your tax refund can help you pay down the principal and make significant headway towards being debt-free.
+Making only the minimum monthly payment on your credit cards can cost you hundreds to thousands of dollars over time.
+To dig yourself out of credit card debt you have to make more than the minimum monthly payment.
+A lump sum from your tax refund can help you pay down the principal and make significant headway towards paying it off.

 If your refund doesn’t cover the entire outstanding balance, pay down as much of the balance as you can and look into other options to take care of the rest.
-A personal loan with a fixed rate can be a great option and checking your rate only takes a minute and can be done online from the comfort of your living room.
+A debt consolidation loan with a fixed rate can be a great option; checking your rate only takes a minute and can be done online.

 2. Create or Contribute to Your Emergency Fund